abdulhakeemdahir/ReadMe-Generator-Application/readme.md

 Please follow the installation process below:

 ```
-1. Fork the repository from the link above
+1. Fork the repository from the link below
 2. Clone the repo to your computer via git
 3. Open the project files with the text editor of your choice.